 To generate additional income, a handful of states have implemented a “millionaire tax” aimed directly at high earners.
 “The millionaire tax is designed to ‘catch’ the higher earners that the legislatures feel are not paying their fair share,” said Tim Gagnon, a certified public accountant who teaches at Boston's Northeastern University.
 “Most millionaires receive much of their income from investments, which do not always get assessed the additional rates and surcharges.”

 There are 6 states that have adopted the millionaire taxes: California, Connecticut, Maine, New Jersey, New York, and Washington D.C. (technically not a state but we are still counting it).

 In California, high earners are taxed 9.3 percent plus an additional 1 percent surcharge on income over $1 million (this, and all millionaire taxes, are over and above the standard federal tax rate that applies).

 On the opposite coast, New York’s upper class is taxed 8.82 percent on income over $1,077,500 in 2019.

 While not a true millionaire's tax, Hawaii taxes its rich 11% percent on all income over $200,000 for single filers, and Rhode Island imposes a 5.99 percent tax rate on income over $145,600 regardless of filing status.
 Connecticut, Maryland, New Jersey, North Dakota, Oregon, Vermont and Wisconsin round out the high tax states, each with varying rates and income caps.

 Eight states have no income tax.
-They are Washington, Nevada, Wyoming, South Dakota, Vermont, Tennessee, Texas, Florida and Alaska.
+They are Washington, Nevada, Wyoming, South Dakota, Tennessee, Texas, Florida and Alaska.
 Claiming a summer home located in one of those states as your permanent residence won’t necessarily help, says Gagnon.

 “If you try to renounce (your residency) to avoid taxes, there are many instant taxes that are triggered," he said, "so it is not a viable way to avoid the millionaire tax."